braze-inc/braze-docs/_docs/_contributing/home.md

 ## Next steps

 If you're new to Git or docs-as-code, start with our tutorial: [Your first contribution]({{site.baseurl}}/contributing/your_first_contribution/).
-Otherwise, check out one of the following:
+Otherwise, check out one of the following.

 - [Content management]({{site.baseurl}}/contributing/content_management/)
 - [YAML metadata]({{site.baseurl}}/contributing/yaml_front_matter/metadata/)